Understanding and Predicting the Memorability of Outdoor Natural Scenes: Related work

 \section{Related work}

 \textbf{Memorability of generic images.} Isola \textit{et al.} \cite{isola2011makes} pioneered on the study of image memorability for generic images, and they have shown that memorability is an intrinsic property of an image.
 They further analyzed how various visual factors influence the memorability of generic images, and a greedy feature-selection scheme was employed to obtain the best feature combination for memorability prediction \cite{isola2011understanding}.
 The global features (i.e., pixels, GIST \cite{oliva2001modeling}, SIFT \cite{lazebnik2006beyond}, HOG2$\times$2 \cite{felzenszwalb2010object,dalal2005histograms}) were verified and then combined.
 As a result, the accurate prediction performance of memorability is achieved on generic images \cite{isola2011makes,isola2011understanding,isola2014makes}.
+Besides, Khosla \textit{et al.} \cite{khosla2012image} combined local features with global features to increase the prediction performance.
+Later, Bylinskii \textit{et al.} \cite{bylinskii2015intrinsic} investigated the interplay between intrinsic and extrinsic factors that affect image memorability, and then they developed a more complete and fine-grained model for image memorability.

-In a more recent study, Khosla \textit{et al.} \cite{khosla2012image} combined local features with global features to increase the prediction performance.
-Then Mancas \textit{et al.} \cite{mancas2013memorability} suggested that incorporating the attention-related feature in \cite{isola2011makes} further improves the prediction accuracy.
+In addition to the hand-crafted features, visual attention has recently received significant research interests, such as visual attention prediction \cite{wang2019salient} and human visual behavior modeling \cite{wang2019revisiting, wang2019inferring}.
+Inspired by the studies on visual attention, Mancas \textit{et al.} \cite{mancas2013memorability} suggested that incorporating the attention-related feature in \cite{isola2011makes} further improves the prediction accuracy.
 Meanwhile, a visual attention-driven approach was proposed in \cite{celikkale2013visual}.
-Later, Bylinskii \textit{et al.} \cite{bylinskii2015intrinsic} investigated the interplay between intrinsic and extrinsic factors that affect image memorability, and then they developed a more complete and fine-grained model of image memorability.